One moment...

 • Uncover new ways to use existing drugs to treat different types of disease

-• Study how disease affects the body, and what causes some people to develop certain types of disease
+• Study how disease affects the body and what causes some people to develop certain types of disease

-• Study how the human body responds to medications, so scientists can develop better, safer drugs
+• Study how the human body responds to medications, so scientists can develop better, safer drugs Test drugs on animals and humans to ensure safety and efficacy

 • Determine the most effective formulation and dosage for a specific drug